 - Identify common hazards throughout the school facility

-- Identify the goals of multicultural education
+- Identify the goals of multicultural education and inclusion

 - Define performance-based assessment